How do dynamic electricity tariffs work?

 Will dynamic rates be capped?

-Although rates are capped, you don’t shift your energy use to discounted hours, your bill could end up higher than before.
+Although rates are capped, if you don’t shift your energy use to cheaper periods, your bill could still end up higher than before.

 Could you still end up paying more?

-Households with less control over their energy use, for example, large families that must use appliances in the evening, may find flat-rate plans more reasonable.
+Households with less control over their energy use, for example large families that need to use appliances in the evening, may find flat-rate or standard smart plans more suitable.

-If you can run appliances during off-peak periods, charge your EV, overnight however, or use timers and smart plugs to automate usage, you could save money.
+If you can run appliances during cheaper periods, charge your EV overnight, or use timers and smart plugs to automate usage, you may be able to save money.

 How much can you save?